simonkral1/genealogy-tracer/README.md

 ## By this art you may contemplate the genealogy of ideas

-Concept Tracer is an AI-powered tool that reveals the intellectual genealogy of ideas.
-Select any text on the web or enter a concept directly, and discover its historical lineage, key contributors, and evolutionary path through time.
+Concept Tracer is an AI-powered tool that reveals the intellectual genealogy of ideas through a sophisticated RAG (Retrieval-Augmented Generation) architecture.
+Built on Cloudflare Workers and powered by Claude Opus 4, it combines Wikipedia's knowledge base with structured XML prompting to generate historically-grounded conceptual genealogies.

-Each trace reveals new connections, citations, and questions that illuminate the contingency of our concepts and the power relations that shaped them.
+Unlike simple AI summaries, Concept Tracer employs a multi-stage pipeline: Wikipedia API search → context enrichment → structured LLM prompting → XML parsing → streaming delivery.
+Each genealogy traces 5 pivotal works with 80-word explanations of their paradigm shifts, complete with verifiable sources.

+The innovative "Reinterpret" feature generates alternative genealogies by instructing the model to explore different intellectual traditions, geographic regions, or disciplinary perspectives—actively undermining any single narrative and embodying Nietzschean genealogical method in code.

 ## 📥 Download Extension